simonerom/iotex-docs/docs/developer/integrations/guide.md

 ::: warning
 If you get an "**unimplemented**" error code, with a message like "**feature not supported**" when calling an action log APIs, please resync your node from 0, or download our latest snapshot with index data.
 Check out the [Gateway node setup and snapshot download guides](https://github.com/iotexproject/iotex-bootstrap#mainnet) for more instructions.
 :::

+## Rosetta API support

+One can deploy a rosetta gateway along with a IoTeX mainnet node and use the rosetta API instead.
+For more about Rosetta support see the [Rosetta Integration document](rosetta).

 ## Testing